Last updated: February 7, 2022

-Use Aeroplan online retail partners: They’ve added quite a few popular retailers including Amazon, Apple, Chapters, Under Armour, Rail Europe, and many more.
+Use Aeroplan online retail partners: There are quite a few popular retailers including Amazon, Apple, Chapters, Under Armour, Rail Europe, and many, many more.
 All you do is access your shop of choice through Aeroplan and you will gain points on your entire purchase (double if you use an Aeroplan credit card).
-Additionally, they often have special offers that can triple your points earned!
-Any credit card would work for this but with Aeroplan credit card you get double the earnings.
-There is a way to convert various hotel rewards to Aeroplan as well but I personally haven’t tried that yet.
+Additionally, they often have special offers that can multiply your points earned so if I’m not in a rush I will wait for bonus points to maximize my reward (see the image as an example).

 Tip: you can add your reward number to any Air Canada flight up until departure day so even if you forgot or were not a member at the time of purchase you can still catch up.
 If you did happen to forget, you can request missing points on this page.

 Aeroplan support: it’s no secret that Air Canada support is well, not the best, but when you book on points you get Aeroplan support and they are much, much more useful – loyalty goes a long way.
 I once had to re-schedule 2 flights over one weekend due to a snowstorm and still got home in time for a good night’s sleep before work on Monday.